storerjeremy/full-stack-coding-assignment/README.md

 The page will reload when you make changes.
 You may also see any lint errors in the console.

+Proxying API requests to the django app http://localhost:8000 has been set up in the `package.json` to avoid CORS issues as per [https://create-react-app.dev/docs/proxying-api-requests-in-development/](https://create-react-app.dev/docs/proxying-api-requests-in-development/)

 ## Backend

 In the backend directory, using a python 3.8+ environment run the following commands to set up the project.